 Getting Started with `Ukulele - Lesson Four

-For lesson four we'll add and build on the lessons and material from lesson three.
+For Lesson Four we'll add and build on the lessons and material from lesson three.

-In week four you'll learn the following:
+In lesson four you'll learn the following:

 NOTE: Although these lessons are presented as a weekly series, you can and should take as long as you like to master each week's lesson as there is a lot of material in each lesson in the series.